InoxxAIsource/flipside-markets-flipside/MARKET_SEEDING_GUIDE.md

 4. Will Microsoft stock outperform Google in 2025?
 5. Will Amazon stock hit $250 by end of Q1 2025?
 6. Will Meta Reality Labs turn profitable in 2025?

+### Sports Markets (5)
+1. Will the Lakers win the 2025 NBA Championship?
+2. Will Messi win another Ballon d'Or in 2025?
+3. Will Usain Bolt's 100m record be broken by 2028?
+4. Will LeBron play until age 42?
+5. Will a woman play in the NFL by 2030?

 ## Adding New Markets